fedejinich/fcc/README.md

 # fcc (another C compiler)

 A compiler for a tiny subset of C, written in Rust.
-This is a personal "recreation" of the `gcc` compiler, inspired by [Nora Sandler's book](https://norasandler.com/2022/03/29/Write-a-C-Compiler-the-Book.html).
+Inspired by [Nora Sandler's book](https://norasandler.com/2022/03/29/Write-a-C-Compiler-the-Book.html).

 Requirements
 - ONLY targets `x86_64` architectures.